Learn wetlands conservation

 Participants spend most of the week in the field learning about the importance and diversity of wetlands, practicing up-to-date field techniques to inventory wetlands vegetation mapping, water quality, soils, birds, amphibians, and much more.

 Within the selected host community(ies), several different wetland sites are visited during the week to highlight different restoration, conservation, and education methods.
 By the end of the workshop, participants will have helped restore or enhance at least one wetland.

 More information for the 2020 Wetlands Institute:

 Due to COVID-19, we will be hosting our 2020 Wetlands Institute virtually!
-BCWF’s Wetlands Education Program is proud to present Wetlands Institute Speaker Series, a series of webinars and workshops that will support wetland practitioners in conservation, restoration, and education around wetlands.
-Stay tuned for more information on dates and topics!
+BCWF’s Wetlands Education Program is proud to present Wetlands Institute Speaker Series, a series of webinars on topics that will support wetland practitioners in conservation, restoration, and education around wetlands.

 Other Workshops and Events

 Wetland Restoration Workshop in Mackenzie | POSTPONED to 2021

 Are you interested in getting involved with wetland habitat restoration?
 In recent years, we have increased our input for wetland restoration and we have continued to host wetland restoration/construction workshops or related events to improve wetland habitat in BC.

 We are always on the lookout on how we can support partners and British Columbians in accomplishing wetland restoration that benefits wildlife and supports healthy communities.